paulgithub86/IEEE-JSAC-Version-1.0.0/README.md

 ## 6) Scope / modeling disclaimer 🧾

 This is a **system-level prototype** aligned with the paper.
-Full waveform-level RF PHY and detailed QKD optics are **not** simulated; their effects are represented via controlled abstractions (e.g., finite-blocklength approximation, free-space path loss, thermal noise, simplified interference/self-interference terms, and a BB84-inspired key-rate formula) to keep execution lightweight for convergence studies.
+Full waveform-level RF PHY and detailed QKD optics are **not** simulated in this given code.
+However, their effects are represented via controlled abstractions (e.g., finite-blocklength approximation, free-space path loss, thermal noise, simplified interference/self-interference terms, and a BB84-inspired key-rate formula) to keep execution lightweight for convergence studies.

 ---